CPE

 Spreadsheet outputs are quantities of interest that depend on the value of the spreadsheet’s inputs.
 Some examples of spreadsheet outputs follow:

-• Present Value of the profits generated by a product.
+• Present value of the profits generated by a product.

 • Profit generated this year by a coffee shop.

-• Lifetime value of a magazine subscriber.
 Usually, we assume a particular value for a spreadsheet input.
 Assumptions are often wrong!
 For example, in 1980 McKinsey Consulting predicted the US would have 900,000 cell phones in the Year 2000.
 Actually, in 2000 the US had 109 million cell phones.
 Since assumptions are often incorrect, it is important to determine how sensitive spreadsheet outputs are to changes in spreadsheet inputs.
-In this article, we give two examples that show how one-way data tables can be used to conduct a sensitivity analysis which shows how changes in a single spreadsheet input change multiple spreadsheet outputs.

 Sensitivity analysis in Excel